Awan dynasty: Gallery

 The Susanian Dynastic List—a regnal list dated to c.
 1800 and provenanced at Susa.
 Its current location is the Louvre Museum, Sb 17729.
 It names twelve kings for Awan and another twelve for Shimashki.

 A map of the Near East detailing various ancient regions that may have been occupied by the Elamites c.
 3500.
-Included are the regions of Bashime, Marhasi, Shimashki, Lullubum, Simurrum, Anshan, Awan, Susiana, Hidali, Hurti, Kimash, Sherihun, and Zahara.
+Included are the regions of Simurrum, Lullubi, Hurti, Awan, Kimash, Susiana, Shimashki, Hidali, Anshan, Zahara, Bashime, Marhasi, and Sherihun.